A company is created by its people.

 The backgrounds of our leaders directly inform our mission as a firm.
 Start-up culture is great.
 But how do large organizations and experienced managers do innovation?
 A t-shirt and a pair of jeans?

 We believe that creating scalable, world-class ventures is serious business.
 Serious business requires serious leaders.

 Christian T. Blackwell

 Christian has a BA in political science and international affairs from Rice University and an MBA in international finance from the Thunderbird School of Global Management.
 He was accepted to Rice at age 15, and he earned both degrees by age 21.
-In addition to innovation and start-ups, he is interested in international political economy and the performing arts.
-Christian enjoys lecturing at the undergraduate and graduate level.
-He serves on the boards of the Dallas Committee on Foreign Relations and the Dallas Goethe Center, and he is a member of the George W. Bush Institute North America Competitiveness Working Group, the American Council on Germany (New York), the Atlantik-Brücke (Berlin), the World Affairs Council of Dallas/Ft.
+In addition to innovation, he is interested in international political economy and the performing arts.
+He currently is a member of the Executive Committee of the Board of the Dallas Committee on Foreign Relations, the American Council on Germany (New York), the Atlantik-Brücke (Berlin), the George W. Bush Institute Working Group on North American Competitiveness, the World Affairs Council of Dallas/Ft.
 Worth, the John Tower Center for Political Studies, and the SMU Cox School Associate Board.